jwynia/bare-context-network/context-network/discovery.md

 ## Overview

-This context network contains all planning documents, architectural decisions, and team coordination information for the project.
+This context network contains all planning documents, conceptual work, and coordination information for the project.
 It is organized into several key sections to facilitate navigation and information discovery.

 ## Structure